suwenjiang/pythonWorkspace/README.md

 **Compare with the previous ways, this one are recommended.**

 + BatchPublishService
- Publish Dynamic Map Server in Batch. please vist (http://swj.me/2015/08/26/batchPublishtools/)for more infomation.
+ Publish Dynamic Map Server in Batch. please vist (http://swj.me/2015/08/26/batchPublishtools/) for more infomation.